A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Collision Avoidance Mechanisms

-Authors in \cite{Beltramelli2021a} propose an analytical model to evaluate the performance of pure ALOHA alternatives such as slotted ALOHA (S-ALOHA) and non-persistent carrier-sense multiple access in terms of throughput and energy efficiency while capturing the LoRa physical layers characteristics.
-The aim was to emphasize the impact of these random access mechanisms to improve the throughput of LoRaWAN networks regarding the energy consumption and LoRa modulation properties in the existence of interference.
+The authors in \cite{Beltramelli2021a} proposed an analytical model to evaluate the performance of pure Aloha alternatives, such as slotted Aloha (S-Aloha) and non-persistent CSMA in terms of throughput and energy efficiency while capturing the LoRa PHY layer characteristics.
+The aim was to emphasize the impact of these random access mechanisms to improve the throughput of LoRaWAN regarding energy consumption and LoRa modulation properties when interference occurs.
 Thus, the proposed model can be used to design a random access mechanism for different LoRa network scenarios.
-A method to decode superposed LoRa signals was suggested and integrated into the MAC protocol \cite{8678478} that allows retrieving the entire frame from desynchronized signals without any loss.
+A method to decode superposed LoRa signals was suggested and integrated into the MAC protocol \cite{8678478}, retrieving the entire frame from desynchronized signals without any loss.
 Beacons and slotted MAC were used to alleviate the issue of desynchronization and allow multiple EDs to transmit simultaneously using the assigned slots.
-In the case where the proposed method cannot decode some LoRa signal frames, a CRC decoding scheme was used to cope with that issue.
+When the proposed method cannot decode some LoRa signal frames, a CRC decoding scheme was used to cope with that issue.